 This course introduces the student to the structure and function of the human body.
 This is a semester long introduction to Human Anatomy and Physiology Lab applications.
 Students will experience and apply the material learned in lecture through experimentation and application of the scientific method to the following topic areas.
 Course topics will include the organization of the body at the molecular, cellular, and tissue levels, focusing on the integumentary, skeletal, muscle, and nervous systems.

-Prerequisite(s): BIO 104 Principles of Biology I; or accepted by CSON; or high school biology within the last five years Co-requisite(s): BIO 202 Human Anatomy and Physiology I 1 credit
+Prerequisite(s): BIO 104 Principles of Biology I or accepted by CSON

+Co-requisite(s): BIO 202 Human Anatomy and Physiology I